-In addition to our own detailed analysis of the risks facing our communities, the Integrated Risk Management Plan has paid due regard to the risk analysis completed through the national security and risk assessment and local resilience forum to ensure that civil and terrorist contingencies are captured.
+In addition to our own detailed analysis of the risks facing our communities, the Integrated Risk Management Plan has paid due regard to the risk analysis completed through the national risk register and local resilience forum to ensure that civil and terrorist contingencies are captured.

 Our chief fire officer is chair of the Cambridgeshire and Peterborough Local Resilience Forum (CPLRF) and senior managers are actively engaged in the forum.
-The Service has supported the development of an agreed risk profile for the local area through the community risk register, in partnership with police and ambulance services, local authorities, primary care trusts, health organisations, Environment Agency and the military.
+The Service has supported the development of an agreed risk profile for the local area through the community risk register, in partnership with police and ambulance services, local authorities, primary care trusts, health protection agency, environment agency and the military.